This is a Legal Notice. Please read carefully.

 In some situations we may request your consent to market our products and services to you, to share your data or to transfer your data outside the European Economic Area.
 Where we require consent, your rights and what you are consenting to will be clearly communicated to you.
 Where you provide consent, you can withdraw this at any time by contacting us.

 We will retain your personal data at the end of any contractual agreement in line with our retention of records policy, details of which are available on request.
 Generally this will be for a minimum of 6 years, or longer when any type of liability cover is involved.
 Where you or law enforcement agencies inform us about any active investigation or potential criminal prosecution, we will comply with legal requirements when retaining this data.

-The retaining of data is necessary where required for contractual, legal or regulatory purposes or for our legitimate business interests for statistical analysis (profiling) and product development and the purposes of keeping you informed on products and services.
+The retaining of data is necessary where required for contractual, legal or regulatory purposes or for our legitimate business interests for statistical analysis, product development and the purposes of keeping you informed on products and services.

 Sometimes we may need to retain your data for longer, for example if we are representing you or defending ourselves in a legal dispute or as required by law or where evidence exists that a future claim may occur.

 You should be aware that we use automated decision making (services/tools and techniques) to check for customer suitability to our products, for example we might perform a credit search to check an individual’s solvency and credit rating.
 We also analyse data to identify products and services that customers may be interested in; this is commonly known as profiling.
 You have the right to object to the use of profiling activities and the use of automated decision making (services/tools and techniques).